45 Eugenia: S/2004 (45) 1

-A second, smaller (estimated diameter of 6 km) satellite that orbits closer to Eugenia than Petit-Prince has since been discovered and provisionally named S/2004 (45) 1.
+A second, smaller (estimated diameter of 6 km) satellite that orbits closer to Eugenia than does Petit-Prince was discovered in 2004.
+It is provisionally named S/2004 (45) 1 and is informally dubbed "Petite-Princesse".
 It was discovered by analyses of three images acquired in February 2004 from the 8.2 m VLT "Yepun" at the European Southern Observatory (ESO) Cerro Paranal, in Chile.
 The discovery was announced in IAUC 8817, on 7 March 2007 by Franck Marchis and his IMCCE collaborators.
-It orbits the asteroid at about ~700 km, with an orbital period of 4.7 days.